Los Angeles Police Department resources: Radio equipment

 Officers out of their cars are able to communicate over the air using portable Motorola radios nicknamed ROVERs ("Remote Out of Vehicle Emergency Radios").
 These hand-held radios are currently a mix of the new Motorola APX-8000 and Motorola XTS-5000 models, with some older Motorola Astro digital SABRE models still being used by very few officers and some still inside older police vehicles.
 ROVERs are normally gun belt-mounted.
 For convenience, smaller, corded, hand-held speaker-microphones can be plugged into these radios and then clipped to parts of the uniform shirt such as a front pocket or shoulder loop.

 Originally, Motorola MX-series analog handheld units were used when the transition from VHF to UHF "T-band" dispatch/tactical frequencies was made in the early 1980s.
-Prior to that, portable 2-way radios (known in LAPD jargon then as "CC units") were either VHF or UHF, mainly Motorola HT-200s and HT-220s, stocked in small quantities, and used mainly by specialized units such as the Metropolitan Division, SWAT, Special Investigation Section, and Narcotics divisions as stakeout tools.
+Prior to that, portable 2-way radios (known in LAPD jargon then as "CC units") were either VHF or UHF, mainly Motorola HT-200s and HT-220s, stocked in small quantities, and used mainly by specialized units such as the Metropolitan Division, SWAT, Special Investigation Section and Narcotics divisions as stakeout tools.
 Another use was for foot patrol units, mainly in Central Division, in the late 1970s and early 1980s.

 Digital frequencies

 After the parade in Los Angeles celebrating the Los Angeles Lakers 2001 NBA championship title, the LAPD switched from analog frequencies to digital frequencies.
 This ended a long-lasting era of the public having easy listening access to police broadcasts that started when the department had initially set up agreements with a local, commercial AM radio station to interrupt regularly scheduled programming for a crime broadcast.
 Officers were tuned to a specific radio station.
 However, as the amount of broadcasting needed increased, the department established its first transmission tower in Elysian Park and eventually began broadcasting over dozens of frequencies in the 400 MHz and 500 MHz ("T-band") ranges.
-These digital transmissions can be monitored on a proper Uniden Bearcat or Radio Shack digital scanner.
+These digital transmissions can be monitored on a proper Uniden Bearcat or Whistler digital scanner.
+The LAPD uses a variety of frequencies, grouped depending on usage.
+The following groups are worth mentioning: